junxit/us-congress-bills-115/metadata.md

 - 2018-09-13 — On passage Passed without objection. (text: CR H8248)
 - 2018-09-13 — Passed/agreed to in House: On passage Passed without objection.(text: CR H8248)
 - 2018-09-17 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2018-12-12 — Passed Senate without amendment by Unanimous Consent.
+- 2018-12-12 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2018-12-12 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S7528)
+- 2018-12-12 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S7528)
+- 2018-12-13 — Message on Senate action sent to the House.
+- 2018-12-21 — Became Public Law No: 115-362.
+- 2018-12-21 — Became Public Law No: 115-362.
+- 2018-12-21 — Presented to President.
+- 2018-12-21 — Presented to President.
+- 2018-12-21 — Signed by President.
+- 2018-12-21 — Signed by President.